 Your default API key

-To view your API keys, head on over to your profile on Algorithmia and click on the “Credentials” option in the horizontal menu.
+To view your API keys, head on over to your profile on Algorithmia and click on the “My API Keys” option in the menu.
 For more information about your profile, be sure to check out the Your Profile guide for more information.

 When you sign up for Algorithmia, your account is created with a default API key.
 Conveniently, it is named